 Oxon Hill is a medium-sized town located in the state of Maryland.
 With a population of 18,629 people and six constituent neighborhoods, Oxon Hill is the 54th largest community in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxon Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Oxon Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oxon Hill are a mix of both white- and blue-collar jobs.
 Overall, Oxon Hill is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Oxon Hill who work in office and administrative support (11.62%), management occupations (10.62%), and food service (7.86%).